Jena Symphony: History

 Stein thought it was quite likely an early work by Beethoven and pointed out some stylistic similarities in the preface to the score.
 From each of the four movements he singled out a few passages he considered especially Beethoven-like.
 Stein's belief in Beethoven's authorship was strengthened by the fact that Beethoven's letters show that prior to writing his own Symphony No. 1 he tried to write a C major symphony with Joseph Haydn's Symphony No. 97 as a model, and it is easy to find parallels between the Jena Symphony and Haydn's No. 97.

 When H. C. Robbins Landon found another copy of the work at the archives of Göttweig Abbey with Witt's name on it, he convinced most other scholars that the work was in fact by Witt.
 Ralph Leavis, for example, condemned the work as "a piece of plagiarism, put together almost with scissors and paste from reminiscences of Haydn."
+A second copy under Witt's name was later found at Rudolstadt.